kodell80305/three-in-one-robot/README.md

  *Similar to the rotary gear for the polar robot (but I should switch to the 30 tooth gear used in the Dune Weaver project to be as compatible as possible)
  *A GT2 gear for the SCARA robot
  *Non-existant for the string art case.
 *2. Use heat inserts as much as possible.
-The combination of the USB C soldering iron and heat insert really helps everything.
+The combination of the USB C soldering iron and heat insert makes it incredibly quick to put these in.
+This will simplify that I need to print the radial arm in two pieces.
+I'll join them with a top plate, secured with M3 screws/heat inserts , since they'll be mostly supported by the carbon fiber rods.
 *3. Decide how to handle the different ways the main gear is going to be used.
  *Polar robot needs the radial arm supported across the center (and obviously needs to move!)
  *SCARA doesn't need anything other than rigid carbon fiber rods attached to the platform, these can be on perimeter.
  *String art likewise can have the frame on the perimeter (I'll use foam board as the backing for a frame printed in 4 parts and secured to the gear this gives me a diameter of roughly 500 mm with the 256 mm x 256 mm print bed of the X1C).
+*4. My previous robots used a circular base (200 mm) using 4 5/8 threaded steel rods - for tramming, height adjustment.
+I'll design the base around this - not that it's a universal standard, but I've already got the holes drilled.

 .